 There's a strange phenomenon in many companies whereby floor managers don't actually know what goes on during new agent training!
 Sure, they went through it years ago themselves.
-But practically speaking, they no longer know what the training team is saying, how they're saying it, what's being emphasized.
-And more importantly, they don't know what their new agents strengths and development areas are.
+But practically speaking, they no longer know what the training team is saying, how they're saying it, what's being emphasized, etc. And more importantly, as new agents enter nesting or hit the floor they don't know what their new team members' strengths and development areas are.

 But it doesn't have to be this way.